8 Best Free Plugins for Customizing the WordPress Dashboard in 2026

 White Label CMS Plugin for WordPress

-A stock installation of WordPress doesn’t feel very personal.
+A stock WordPress installation doesn’t feel very personal.
 That’s why White Label CMS exists.
-It allows you to integrate your brand into various areas of the back end.
+It allows you to integrate your brand throughout various back-end areas.

 It starts with a custom login page, then moves on to the admin header and footer areas.
 But it doesn’t stop there – you can also choose which admin menus to display, and create a completely custom dashboard.
 As a bonus, it also works with page builders such as Beaver Builder and Elementor.